data-slinky/data-slinky.github.io/_posts/2016-07-27-uiuc-network-p3.md

 python -m SimpleHTTPServer 8000
 ```

-You should see an ip address wit the port number.
+You should see an ip address with the port number.
 Open up a browser and navigate to that
 address to see a preview of the html file.

 # 3. Visualize